Chairman's Welcome Message

 High-quality biomedical research from top researchers in the leading European research park , complete with university and university hospital

-A European ME Research Group forming with collaboration and working together as themes - themes that have been the essence for our Colloquiums - with real international cooperation forming which can only lead to a better future for patients than would otherwise be the case.
+A European ME Research Group formed with collaboration and working together as themes - themes that have been the essence for our Colloquiums - with real international cooperation forming that can only lead to a better future for patients than would otherwise be the case.

-European research collaboration in the European ME Alliance (EMEA) with discussions taking place between UK and Sweden,
+European research collaboration in the European ME Alliance (EMEA) with discussions taking place between UK, Sweden,

 Finland, Iceland, Denmark, Spain and Holland.

-Joint studentships and exchanges being funded by IiMER and our partners.
+Joint studentships and exchanges being funded by IiMER and our partners and European research also funded.

 International Biomedical Research Colloquiums bringing researchers together.
 The research Colloquiums now attract researchers from around the world to a meeting where they are free to discuss, share ideas and collaborate.